 Koala home ranges don’t get distributed equally on some “first come, first serve” basis.
 They have a social hierarchy for determining who gets the prime real estate.
 Many factors contribute to this hierarchy.
 Age, sex, and social position are critical in deciding who gets the best and biggest home range.
 Maybe you’re thinking that humans are just primal for having the same kind of social hierarchy as koalas for deciding who gets to live where.
 However, koalas have been around for a lot longer than humans.
 They have been doing this for much longer than we have.

-Koalas live in complex social groups.
-Contrary to popular opinion, they are not migratory animals but are highly territorial.
+Koalas have intricate social structures.
+Unlike public beliefs, they are not migratory animals but fiercely territorial.
 The home range of each animal fits together like a jigsaw puzzle.
 A home range can consist of several home range trees and food trees, comprising the individual koala’s long-term territory.
 Within a socially stable group, individual koalas’ home ranges often overlap with those of their neighbors.
 The shared, overlapping trees house the majority of social interaction and are essential trees.
 Although not as apparent to the human eye, koalas can tell whether a tree belongs to another koala or not.

 23. Koalas Have Stink Glands to Keep You Out Of Their Territory